FrancescoPaterna/writeups/pwn/Bo1lers_Ctf_2022 - Gambler_Overflow/README.md

-at the end i call the gambler_overflow.sh and put the output in the stdin with the code
+at the end i call the gambler_overflow.sh and give that output to the roulette

 ```bash
 ./gambler_overflow < <(./gambler_destroyer2.sh)